 This course will address psychological development from conception through middle childhood with references to physical, cognitive, social and personality changes.
 Students will examine the interplay of biological factors, human interaction, social structures, and cultural forces in development.
-Prerequisite: PSYC 2301 or permission of the instructor.
 Credit 3 semester hours.